 3. Travel insurance

-All participants need to purchase travel insurance to cover the programme fee, travel costs, and any other expenses incurred.
+All participants must purchase travel insurance to cover the programme fee, travel costs, and any other expenses incurred.
 OUDCE cannot be held responsible for any costs you may incur in relation to travel or accommodation bookings as a result of a course cancellation, or if you are unable to attend the course for any other reason.

 Tutor